Purdue-CS193/homework-0-JiBing17/index.md

 ## Welcome to GitHub Pages

 hey first time typing on this page!
+# <Ji Bing>'s First CS193 Homework
+  - the info i'll be getting!
+  - the people I'll be meeting!
+  - The experience I'll be receiving!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.